stevavoliajvar/stop_cloudflare/PEOPLE.md

 "What if you're unable to use them?
 What if you're banned from using their services?" by @[Zemmiph0bia](https://twitter.com/Zemmiph0bia/status/1119398811674112000)

 "Is anyone else unable to load images in Twitter’s iOS app while using Cloudflare’s 1.1.1.1 app?" by @[jabberwik](https://twitter.com/jabberwik/status/1116485375936139265)

+"My hunch is the same for any company that wants to centralize traffic.
+Too much power on their hands.
+Today's people or techies *may* have good intentions, tomorrow's managers or owners may not." by @[lt3vaio](https://twitter.com/lt3vaio/status/1053512588913528833)

 "unable to load our documentation website." by @[_notnathaniel](https://twitter.com/_notnathaniel/status/1116136910064242688)